onap/archived-cli/docs/open_cli_schema_version_1_0.rst

     service:
         version: v11

-*CAUTION*: This entry is very signification to disover this service from the service catalog and version should be matching with the service version registered in the catalog.
+*CAUTION*: This entry is very signification to discover this service from the service catalog and version should be matching with the service version registered in the catalog.

 mode
 ~~~~
-Some oftware product provides catalog service , where all service of that
+Some software product provides catalog service , where all service of that
 product could be discovered.
 While other product does not.
 OCLIP provides
 support for both kind of these products to implement commands and *mode*
 entry allows to configure this mode of operation.